TRAFFIC, WEATHER, ROAD WORK, TRANSIT: Friday notes and weekend alerts

-26th SW & beyond – Northbound 26th SW closed between Roxbury and Barton.

-Delridge project – Major work’s done – we’ll get next week’s preview later today.
+Delridge project – “Punch list” tasks continue – next week’s preview is expected later today.

 TRANSIT

-Buses are on regular schedules today – except for the rerouting in RapidRise H Line work zones.
+Buses are on regular schedules today – except for the rerouting in RapidRide H Line work zones.
 Watch @kcmetrobus for word of canceled trips.

 BRIDGES AND DETOUR ROUTES